Father Dowling Mysteries: Synopsis

 A further recurring character is a female Chicago police officer, Detective Sergeant Clancy (Regina Krueger), who is Father Dowling's friend and principal police contact in the first two seasons.
-In season 3 Dick O'Neill replaces her in some episodes, as Lieutenant Foster, an old friend of Frank's in the police, and a devout Catholic, who Frank browbeats into doing him occasional favours during the investigations.
+In season 3 Dick O'Neill replaces her in some episodes, as Lieutenant Foster, an old friend of Frank's in the police, and a devout Catholic, who Frank browbeats into doing him occasional favors during the investigations.

 The mysteries usually begin with a mysterious visitor to St Michael's church, or to the parish Rectory next door where Father Dowling lives.
 In the first season, Sister Steve lives in a convent with the other nuns in her Order ("The Pretty Baby Mystery"); but in the second season she takes her meals at the Rectory, and when her brother is accused of murder (in the episode "The Sanctuary Mystery") he's shown sheltering in her bedroom at the Rectory.
 Throughout all three seasons she's also a chauffeur for Father Dowling, who doesn't drive.
 Because she's a car enthusiast, and reformed car thief, she handles the parish station wagon like a professional stuntman.

 Between attending to parish secretarial and housekeeping duties, Marie takes phone messages for the duo while they're out travelling all over the city investigating their latest case.
 Meanwhile, Fr.
 Phil pops in and out of the Rectory, almost always at mealtimes.
 Marie and Father Phil provide light relief together, with a comic double-act, forever squabbling over Father Dowling's involvement in police matters, or about parish duties.
 However, Marie always emerges victorious.

 Phil's devotion to never missing a meal at the Rectory is gradually developed into a running gag.
 In addition, Phil's attempts at keeping on the Bishop's good side (another running gag) are a further source of comic relief.

 In the episode The Legacy Mystery (aired April 4, 1990), Tom Bosley was reunited with his Happy Days co-star, Marion Ross, who plays the mother of a wealthy businessman accused of stealing valuable artwork.